olidv/existo-me.github.io/README.md

 if you are interested you can also contribute...   :thumbsup:

+## Why jQuery?

+As a full stack web developer, I have been using the Angular framework in the last 5 years.
+This year I started studying the React framework, which is very requested in job offers.
+These frameworks are very good, but they don't compare to jQuery in terms of market share: 77.4% of all websites on the Internet use jQuery (October, 2022).
+My choice to use jQuery was based on the large number of developers who are not yet familiar with these new frameworks.

 ## How You Can Contribute

 You can help if you want, by editing this repo and adding new content - text, images, videos, audios...